rexresearch

 1,253,217, with a large diameter roller, driven in synchronism

-of 10 to 20 times the diameter of the small diameter roller.
+order of 10 to 20 times the diameter of the small diameter

 The operating conditions for assembling the three part electrode

-the 0 5 to 5 volt range, with the applied current providing at
+in the 0 5 to 5 volt range, with the applied current providing

-least and suitably from 40 to 100 kva per linear inch of contact
+at least and suitably from 40 to 100 kva per linear inch of

-of the small diameter roller (or enlarged portion thereof)-when 1
+contact of the small diameter roller (or enlarged portion

-thicknesses of substrate and foils, anc particularly the
+foils As the thicknesses of substrate and foils, anc

 It is important that the applied pressure and the speed of

-workpiece assembly be maintained essentially constant, and that
+the workpiece assembly be maintained essentially constant, and

-the electric current be turned on and off while the pressure is
+that the electric current be turned on and off while the

-applied and the roller is in motion There is no harm in going over
+pressure is applied and the roller is in motion There is no harm

-a previously bonded area provided these limitations are adhered
+in going over a previously bonded area provided these

-to; in fact when using a roller with an enlarged portion which
+limitations are adhered to; in fact when using a roller with an

-25 inches is generally suitable The middle foil may be from 0003
+to 25 inches is generally suitable The middle foil may be from

-and the outer platinum metal foil may be from 0003 to 005 inches
+thick; and the outer platinum metal foil may be from 0003 to 005

 The following examples will serve to more fully demonstrate how